-The C standard [91] leaves the encoding of scalar types and the layout of fields in structures partly unspecified.
+The C standard [92] leaves the encoding of scalar types and the layout of fields in structures partly unspecified.
 The precise representation of types is standardized in implementation-specific Application Binary Interfaces (ABI), such as the System V ABI [11], to ensure the interoperability of compiled programs, libraries, and operating systems.
 Although it is possible to write fully portable, ABI-neutral C code, the vast majority of C programs rely on assumptions on the ABI of the platform.

 We are interested in analyzing not only well-behaved, fully portable C programs, but also software that make explicit use of architecture-dependent features.
 The case occurs typically with low-level C software, such as device drivers or embedded software, for efficiency reasons.

+Example 29.
+Type puning

+struct {char c; int x;} s = {0}; char p = (char ) &s; p[4] = 1;

-For instance, Fig. 5.5(a) reproduces a snippet of code that was previously presented as part of Example 3 in Sec.
-1.1.4.
-This snippet abuses pointers to bypass the C type system, a common practice in low-level programming known as type punning.
-As a consequence, the final value of s.x depends on the offset of field x in struct s and on the size and representation of type s.x on the ABI of the platform.
-The final values of s.x for 4 possible 32-bit ABI are shown on Fig. 5.5(b).
-We refer the reader to Example 3 of Sec.
-1.1.4 for a complete presentation.
+For instance, Example 29 abuses pointers to bypass the C type system, a common practice in low-level programming known as type punning.
+The final value of s.x depends on the offset of field x in struct s and on the size and representation of type int.
+Let us assume a 32-bit architecture: sizeof(int)=4.
+If Example 29 is compiled for a platform implementing the System V ABI, then 3 padding bytes are introduced between fields c and x, and value 1 is written to the lowest-address byte of s.x.
+This is the default behavior of GCC when compiling for a host Linux x86 machine.
+In contrast, value 1 is written to the highest-address byte of s.x if the structure s is packed.
+Such packing can be obtained, for instance, using GCC's -fpack-struct option or attribute(packed)) attribute.
+In either case, the final value of s.x depends on the weight of individual bytes in scalar values (a.k.a. endianness of the platform).
+The final value of s.x for the 4 possible ABI are shown on Fig. 5.5.